Summer Camps at the Dallas Arboretum

 Children should wear comfortable clothes that can get messy.
 Closed-toe sneakers/tennis shoes are required due to the uneven terrain in the garden.
 Apply bug repellent or sunscreen before camp if desired.

 No. For half-day camps, each child should bring one small, nutritious snack such as a granola bar or fruit.
 For full-day camps, each child should bring a lunch that does not need to be refrigerated or heated.
 Please consider packing a peanut-free lunch or snack.

 What should my child bring to camp?

-Each child should bring a small tote bag or backpack containing their lunch or snack and a reusable water bottle.
+Each child should bring a small tote bag or backpack containing their snack and reusable water bottle.
+For camps ending at 2 p.m. or 3 p.m., also bring a lunch that does not need refrigeration or heating.
 Please do not send toys or cell phones.